 Despite the lack of title success and being starved of Champions League football in 2016 Panathinaikos revealed plans for the renovation of the team’s traditional home ground.
 These plans include new stands and corporate suites, restaurants and wider commercial spaces.
 In addition – and tellingly for the murals that surround Gate 13 – there will be a new multi-media interactive outer shell for the stadium.

 As you may expect the news came as a shock to much aware of the troubles in Greece.
 Funding arrangements for the new ground are said to include crowd-funding attempts, state subsidies and even a naming rights issue.
 But the total cost estimation of the renovation is around €15m euro which raised more than a few eyebrows.

 Many against the development have suggested that the present football arena is too small for anything bigger capacity wise and that the current capacity meets all supporter needs.
 Moreover, given the current footballing condition of Panathinaikos (and the wider conditions in the Greek professional soccer league) the lack of people attending football suggests any plans should be totally shelved.

 These football ‘conditions’ in Greece have become staggeringly chaotic.

-On a number of occasions league fixtures have been suspended and the whole set up sees political squabbling between the League, the Greek Football Federation, the referees’ association and the Athens based government.
+On a number of occasions, league fixtures have been suspended and the whole set up has seen political squabbling between the League, the Greek Football Federation, the referees’ association and the Athens-based government.

 With both Olympiakos and Panathinaikos out of the Champions League group stages public interest in Greek Soccer is constantly diminishing with attendances falling dramatically.
 In addition, the derby matches between the two Athens giants are now played without away fans due to horrific episodes of violence.

-For the time being at least it is the fan murals that provide the colour.
+For the time being at least, it is the fan murals that provide the color.